siddharth9805/siddharth9805/README.md

 # Hi there, I'm Siddharth 👋

 ## I'm a Full Stack Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to work with multiple industries to learn business knowledge and provide solution
+- 👯 I’m looking to work with multiple industries to learn business knowledge and provide solutions
-- 🥅 2024 Goals: Learn more about web frameworks and develop solution for business problems
+- 🥅 2024 Goals: Learn more about web frameworks and develop solutions for business problems
-- ⚡ Fun fact: I like to play compititve games and stream online
+- ⚡ Fun fact: I like to play competitive games and stream online

 ### Connect with me: